python/cpython/Doc/reference/compound_stmts.rst

            : ["else" ":" `suite`]

 The expression list is evaluated once; it should yield an iterable object.
 An iterator is created for the result of the ``expression_list``.
-The suite is then executed once for each item provided by the iterator, in the order returned by the iterator.
-Each item in turn is assigned to the target list using the standard rules for assignments (see :ref:`assignment`), and then the suite is executed.
+First item provided by the iterator is then assigned to the target list using the standard rules for assignments (see :ref:`assignment`), and the suite is executed - this repeats for each item provided by the iterator.
 When the items are exhausted (which is immediately when the sequence is empty or an iterator raises a :exc:`StopIteration` exception), the suite in the :keyword:`!else` clause, if present, is executed, and the loop terminates.

 .. index::
    statement: break